 Detroit, MI 48242

-Regent Newman, a Republican from Ann Arbor, is chair of the Board of Regents.
+Regent Newman is a Republican from Ann Arbor.
 She received an A.B. degree with honors from the University of Michigan in 1979 and a J.D. degree from the George Washington University National Law Center in 1983.

-Regent Newman is currently senior vice president-government affairs at Delta Air Lines, with responsibility for the company’s federal, state, and local government affairs.
+Regent Newman is senior vice president-government affairs at Delta Air Lines, with responsibility for the company’s federal, state, and local government affairs.
 She served as senior vice president-government affairs at Northwest Airlines prior to its acquisition by Delta Air Lines in 2008.
 Before joining Northwest Airlines in 1995, Regent Newman was a senior partner at the Detroit law firm of Miller, Canfield, Paddock, and Stone, and a special assistant to then Vice President George H.W.
 Bush.

 She was elected to the Board of Regents in 1994 and re-elected in 2002 and 2010.
 Her term expires January 1, 2019.